factor10/ddd-e2e-workshop/README.md

 node --version
 ```

 it should produce a version number.
 E.g. `v14.15.4` for the current LTS.
+We have tested for example with `v12.14.1` and it worked just fine as well.

 ### 0.2.
 Get the source code

-The best way to get the source code is to Git clone this repo.
+The best way to get the source code is to `git clone` this repo.

-Alternatively, if you do not want to Git clone it you can choose to download the repo as a ZIP file instead.
+Alternatively, if you do not want to `git clone` it you can choose to download the repo as a ZIP file instead.

 ### 0.3.
 Install dependencies

 Since we will be using Node.js you can install the dependencies with npm.
 If you do not know what any of these tools are you should go ahead using npm.

-Open a terminal and change directory to the repo you just cloned.
+Change directory to the repo you just cloned.
 Then install dependencies with npm:

 ```console
 npm install
 ```

-## Extra
+## 1. Check that it works

-### Unit test
+### 1.1.
+Unit tests

 To run the unit tests you can execute the following in a terminal